 Biography

-I am a postdoctoral researcher at the University of Granada.
+I am a postdoctoral researcher at the Jagiellonian University (Krakow).
 Much of my research activity has involved the development of paradigms for the experimental manipulation of the perception of economic inequality and social mobility.
 I have worked in prevention and intervention in the field of drug dependence and I am a founding member of the association PSICABIS, dedicated to the implementation and evaluation of social intervention projects based on scientific evidence.

 Main interests

-- Effects of ideologies on status anxiety.
+- Antecedents and consequences of status anxiety.

 - Cross-cultural studies on status anxiety.